What is Riverside Estates?

 Adult residents of Riverside Estates are automatically members of a Tenant Advisory Group that meets with the Community Navigator every two weeks to discuss issues that affect everyone in the building and ways to help residents feel a sense of community.

 Will there be a property manager?

-Yes a property manager will be contracted to collect rent and maintain the building and grounds in good physical order in addition to his other responsibilities.
+The Community Navigator has been contracted to collect rent and maintain the building and grounds in good physical order in addition to his other responsibilities.

 Is there a lease?

 Yes residents will be asked to sign a one-year lease.

 Half the monthly rent will be required as a security deposit before assuming tenancy.
 When a resident moves out, the property manager will return the deposit, with interest.
 The deposit may be used to cover the cost of any unpaid rent, damages caused by the resident beyond normal wear and tear, or bills and costs AAHS must cover if someone moves out without giving proper notice.

 Are pets allowed?

 AAHS encourages tenants to be responsible pet owners, as evidence shows that physical and mental health are improved with the companionship of a pet.
 Residents can keep a bird, fish, hamster or cat as long as the pet doesn’t disturb or harm other residents.
 Cats must be spayed or neutered and residents are expected to clean up their pet’s waste immediately.
 Tenants must register their pet with either the property manager or the navigator, and provide a contact that can look after their pet in case of emergency.